-One of the principal insights of a cash flow statement tracks your operational activity.
+One of the key insights from a cash flow statement is your operational activity.
 Your operational activity includes the cashflow related to fundamental business operations, and how it flows in and out of your business.
 Your core operational cash out will include expenses such as your restaurant labor costs, food costs, and services such as advertising.
-Operational cashflow in will primarily include restaurant sales and the selling of assets.
+Operational cashflow will primarily include restaurant sales and the selling of assets.

-Another key metric recorded in your cash flow statement covers your debt and financing, because taking on debt or financing assets will cause changes in your cash flow.
+Another key metric recorded in your cash flow statement is your debt and financing, as taking on debt or financing assets will change cash flow.
 For example, an increase in debt could mean an increase in cash since you are gaining cash from something like a loan or waiting to pay cash on an accounts payable.
 A decrease in debt can mean a decrease in cash because you are paying off a liability.

 Your debt and financing tracking should take into account the difference between short-term and long-term assets.
 Short-term assets, also called liquid assets, can be easily converted into cash.
-Short-term assets may include the funds in your bank account or food and beverage inventory.
+They may include the funds in your bank account or food and beverage inventory.
 Long-term assets, otherwise known as non-liquid or fixed assets, cannot easily be translated into cash on hand.
-This may include land, kitchen equipment, or your restaurant building.
+They include land, kitchen equipment, or your restaurant building.

 Calculating cash flow for a period